tcfs/tcfs/README.md

 # TCFS

-TCFS, a Toy Cloud File System.
+TCFS, a Lightweight Network File System.

 ## How to use?